From Vocal Instructions to Household Tasks: The Inria TIAGo++ in the euROBIN Service Robots Coopetition: Discussion

 \section{Discussion}

-Our LLM-based plan generation pipeline robustly understood diverse voice commands from different people with different accents, consistently structuring plans correctly despite phrasing variations.
-Our teleoperation interface (integrated with the WBC) enabled diverse tasks and high-quality demonstrations but required significant expertise; addressing workspace and kinematic constraints could greatly improve user experience.
-AprilTag-based perception and navigation were not always robust and required extensive environmental structuring.
-Extending these approaches to a larger number of locations and objects would be impractical.
-Therefore, upgrading these modules with state-of-the-art object tracking is essential for future work \cite{labbe2022megapose}. \textit{Demo-playback} proved effective for performing complex interactions, such as opening a dishwasher.
+Our LLM-based plan generation pipeline robustly understood diverse voice commands from different users with varying accents, consistently structuring plans correctly despite phrasing variations.
+In the competition trials, command interpretation achieved 7/7 successes, confirming the reliability of the language-to-plan interface in the tested scenarios.
+AprilTag-based navigation achieved 17/18 successes in the structured setup but required extensive environmental instrumentation, limiting scalability.
+In contrast, marker-based object pose estimation was less robust (1/3 successes) and struggled with arbitrary object placement and cluttered scenes, which constrained fully autonomous manipulation.
+Overall, manipulation achieved 12/15 successes (10/13 teleoperated, 2/2 autonomous).
+While teleoperation enabled diverse tasks, it required significant expertise; improving workspace and kinematic constraints would enhance usability.
+We also plan to implement the teleoperation architecture in C++ to further enhance performance. \textit{Demo-playback} proved effective for performing complex interactions, such as opening a dishwasher.
 However, it lacks generalization capabilities, for example, to different dishwasher types.
-The existing demonstration recording pipeline can be leveraged to collect data-sets for training more robust and more generic policies based on diffusion~\cite{chi2023diffusion} or flow matching~\cite{rouxel2024flow} which could handle a greater variety of environments.
-Finally, we plan upgrading the system to ROS2.
+The existing demonstration recording pipeline can be leveraged to collect datasets for training more robust and generic policies based on diffusion~\cite{chi2023diffusion} or flow matching~\cite{rouxel2024flow}, which could handle a wider variety of environments.
+Upgrading the perception and navigation modules with state-of-the-art object tracking approaches \cite{labbe2022megapose} therefore represents an essential direction for future work.
+LLM-based planning, currently limited to instruction processing, could be extended to incorporate execution-time feedback for adaptive re-planning.